-The work will occur at 56 locations in and around the following municipalities over the next several months: Medina, Albion, Brockport, Spencerport and Pittsford.
-Work is scheduled to begin the last week in September.
+The work has occurred, or will occur, at 56 locations in and around the following municipalities:: Medina, Albion, Brockport, Spencerport and Pittsford.

-Q: Why are we undertaking a vegetation management program?
+Q: Why are we undertaking an embankment maintenance program?

 A: Together with the New York Power Authority, the Canal Corporation is taking steps to strengthen and reinforce Erie Canal embankments in Monroe and Orleans counties.
 This work primarily involves removal of trees and other vegetation, which can weaken embankments through root structure growth.
-NYPA and the Canal Corporation are taking proactive, appropriate measures to ensure the embankments are restored to their design condition, free of vegetation and roots.
 This type of vegetation can provide pathways for seepage, which can potentially weaken embankments and result in failure, leading to flooding of lands surrounding the canal.
-Furthermore, the heavy vegetation prevents Canal employees and other inspectors from being able to thoroughly monitor the integrity of the Canal’s embankments.
+It also prevents Canal employees and inspectors from being able to thoroughly monitor the integrity of the embankments.

 Q: What is the scope of the project?

-A: The work will take place in phases.
-First, any required environmental protection measures will be installed.
-Next, smaller brush will be cleared, followed by the cutting of trees.
-Brush and trees will be removed from the site of work or may be chipped on site.
-Eventually the tree stumps will be excavated and removed and the affected area will be regraded.
-As the work progresses, all disturbed areas will be restored by establishing a vegetation surface that the Canal Corporation will maintain.
+A: Working closely with affected communities and property owners, underbrush, dead and felled trees will be removed or may be chipped on site.
+Eventually, any existing tree stumps will be excavated and removed and the affected area will be regraded.
+As the work progresses, all disturbed areas will be restored by establishing a vegetation surface that will be established with community input and maintained by the Canal Corporation.

 Q: What impacts will this project have on your property?

-A: The Canal Corporation has taken care to assure the work is being done exclusively on property it owns to ensure your land remains undisturbed.
-Please contact us regarding any potentially impacted permitted structures on Canal lands at 518-449-6026.
-Canal personnel will be happy to come to your property to do an assessment and help you determine whether the structure(s) in question should be temporarily moved.
+A: The Canal Corporation has taken care to assure the work is being done exclusively on property it owns.
+Please contact us regarding any permitted structures you have on Canal lands at 518-449-6026.
+Canal personnel will come to your property to do an assessment and help you determine whether the structure(s) should be temporarily moved.